 Figure 2.
 SIR model simulations calibrated to an incidence of 150 cases/day on 01/09/20 and 700 cases/day on 01/10/20 (for details see Appendix 2).
 Key inputs are the delay until interventions are introduced that are effective in reversing the growth in incidence and the post-intervention R value.
 Key outputs are the absolute number of infections acquired post-01/10/20 (B) and the fraction of all infections these represent (B/A).
-Scenarios range from optimistic (current interventions are effective, R reduced to 0.7), to pessimistic (additional interventions are required over the next 14 days, R reduced only to 0.9).
+Scenarios range from optimistic (current interventions are effective, R reduced to 0.7)(top left), to pessimistic (additional interventions are required over the next 14 days, R reduced only to 0.9) (bottom right).
 In practice the change in incidence is unlikely to be as sharply defined as indicated here.